bickolasliu/intention-mcp/intention/README.md

 # Intention - Simple Intent Tracking for AI Development

-Track why code was written and how it evolved when using Cursor or Claude Code CLI.
+Track why code was written and how it evolved when using Cursor or Claude Code.

 ## What is this?